BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 # <p style="text-align:center">*How to Remove All Mods from BG3*</p>

-## <p style="text-align:center">**Created in collaboration with ResplendentArrow, Maze, DefinitiveToast, Norbyte, Surōand, a very special thanks to LaughingLeader and NellsRelo!**</p>
+## <p style="text-align:center">**Created in collaboration with ResplendentArrow, Maze, DefinitiveToast, Norbyte, Surōand, SatanModding, and with a very special thanks to LaughingLeader and NellsRelo!**</p>
 ---

 ## **Before using this guide:**

 - This guide is written assuming you are using [_BG3MM_](https://github.com/LaughingLeader/BG3ModManager) and a PC with Microsoft Windows;
 - This guide focuses on removing all mods from your game, but it can also be used to remove individual mods for troubleshooting.
 If you wish to remove specific mods and resume gameplay in an existing save, [follow this guide instead](/Tutorials/Mod-Use/Removing-mods-from-a-save);
 - This guide directs you to delete folders/files, but you can move the folders/files to another location instead of deleting if you want to reinstall the mods after following this guide;
--   This guide uses screenshots of folder locations that may differ from what it is located on your computer;
+- This guide uses screenshots of folder locations that may differ from where it is located on your computer;
+- This guide has been updated for Patch 7;
+- If you are using the in game mod manager (IGMM), uninstall your mods through IGMM, and you can continue to use this guide remove mods from your game.
 - If you would like to respost this guide to another site, please contact ResplendentArrow on Discord.

 ---